mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

 ### Particle Filtering : Elapse Time

 Now what do I do ?
 I might start with my particles uniform or I have some particular belief and when time passes I need to move these particles around to reflect that.
 So I pick up each particle -- let's pick up the green one , a hypothesis of (3,3) -- where will it be next time in the next time slice?
-Well I grab my transition model -- which might say counterclockwise motion with hight probability -- , so I grap this particle and I say you're no longer a distribution, you're a single value of X , you maybe wrong but you'er a single value of X and for that particular value of X.
+Well I grab my transition model -- which might say counterclockwise motion with high  probability -- , so I grap this particle and I say you're no longer a distribution, you're a single value of X , you maybe wrong but you'er a single value of X and for that particular value of X.